 Over 30 Years of Environmental Awareness & Stewardship

 The Port Moody Ecological Society is a 100% volunteer-operated training organization whose mandate is to operate a salmon hatchery and water quality testing laboratory located on land owned by the City of Port Moody.
 We have been working tirelessly for over 30 years to foster a love of our environment through education and outreach in the Tri-Cities.

 Our Noons Creek salmon hatchery is a 100% volunteer operated facility – some of our volunteers work seven days a week during peak times and have been called out in the middle of the night when the alarms go off because the temperatures are too cold for the salmon.
-We raise Coho and Chum salmon from eggs to fingerlings (young fish) before releasing them during the Fingerling Festival each May for their four-year journey in the Pacific Ocean.
-The hatchery is a wonderful place for families to bring their children to learn about the cycle of life.
-Everyone is welcomed to come into the building for a visit, to feed the fish, and to learn about what the volunteers are doing.
+We raise Coho and Chum salmon from eggs to fingerlings (young fish) before releasing them each May during the Fingerling Festival for their four-year journey in the Pacific Ocean.
+The hatchery is a wonderful place for families and children to learn about the cycle of life.
+Everyone is welcomed to come for a visit, to feed the fish, and to learn about what our volunteers are doing.